ACT for Congo Scholarship for Congolese Luminaries

 When funds are available, we sponsor people who are effective leaders working to improve community health and supporting sustainable development in DR Congo.
 This can include tuition, language training, travel, visa, and living expenses needed.

-Fred Bauma's vision is nothing less than a just and equitable society in his home country, Democratic Republic of Congo.
-At 26, Fred is one of the leaders of the nonviolent youth organization La Lucha.
-He wants DRC’s people to become a "sentinel of democracy and good governance" and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, "and other great minds that positively changed humanity."
+Fred is one of the leaders of the non-violent youth movement Lucha, and a voice for peaceful change for the many in DR Congo.
+He wants DRC’s people to become a “sentinel of democracy and good governance,” and is inspired by Dr. Martin Luther King, Mahatma Gandhi, Nelson Mandela, and teachers from the Paulo Freire movement.

 Modestine Etoy was selected for a leadership fellowship in Seattle in 2012.
 We also supported her participation at the Quality Improvement Leadership Institute at University of Wisconsin-Madison in 2014.